Evil Dead Rise: Filming

 Principal photography began in New Zealand on June 6, 2021, with Dave Garbett serving as cinematographer.
-Garbett previously served as a cinematographer on several episodes of Ash vs Evil Dead.
-On July 14, 2021, Cronin revealed that filming was officially half way done.
+Garbett previously served as a cinematographer on several episodes of Ash vs Evil Dead, as well as production designer Nick Bassett.
+Interior settings, including the inside of the apartment building, the parking garage, and the underground bank vault, were constructed sets in a rented warehouse space in Mount Wellington.
+The opening sequence at the cabin and lake was shot on private property outside of Auckland; the exterior of the cabin, which was only a façade, was built on location, while the cabin's interior was built in the warehouse in Mount Wellington.
+On July 14, 2021, Cronin revealed that filming was officially halfway done.
 Filming officially wrapped on October 27, 2021.
-Cronin stated the film used over 6,500 liters (about 1,717 gallons) of fake blood.